theappendix/theappendix-jekyll-source/_posts/blog/2014/2014-07-30-blackbourn-nuclear-missile.markdown

 Of course, typical cold war paranoia ensured that some American analysts assumed the Soviets were well ahead in their own version of the Star Wars program.

-*An earlier version of this post originally appeared at [Nick Blackbourn's research blog](http://thesovietthreat.nickblackbourn.com/how-to-hide-a-nuclear-missile/).*
+*An earlier version of this post originally appeared at [Nick Blackbourn’s research blog](http://thesovietthreat.nickblackbourn.com/how-to-hide-a-nuclear-missile/).*